4-H June Jamboree

 Cost

-Suggested donation is $5 a participant or $12 cap for parties of 3+, which can be paid to the 4-H Leaders Association at the event.
+To help us cover lunch costs, there is a suggested donation of $5 a person or $12 cap for parties of 3+, which can be paid to the 4-H Leaders’ Association at the event.

 Camping